Kind of Blue: Background

-By late 1958, trumpeter Miles Davis employed one of the most acclaimed and profitable hard bop bands.
-Bassist Paul Chambers had been with the band from its beginning in 1955; alto saxophonist Julian "Cannonball" Adderley joined in late 1957, and tenor saxophonist John Coltrane returned in early 1958.
+By late 1958, trumpeter Miles Davis employed one of the most acclaimed and profitable hard bop bands in the business.
+Bassist Paul Chambers had been with the group from its beginning in 1955, alto saxophonist Julian "Cannonball" Adderley joined in late 1957, and tenor saxophonist John Coltrane returned in early 1958.
 Drummer Jimmy Cobb replaced Philly Joe Jones in May 1958, and pianist Wynton Kelly replaced Bill Evans in November 1958.

-The Davis band played a mixture of pop standards, blues, and bebop originals by composers such as Charlie Parker, Thelonious Monk, Dizzy Gillespie, Davis, and Tadd Dameron.
+The Davis band played a mixture of pop standards, blues, and bebop originals by composers such as Charlie Parker, Thelonious Monk, Dizzy Gillespie, Tadd Dameron, and Davis himself.
 As with all bebop-based jazz, Davis's groups improvised on the chord changes of a given song.
 Davis was one of many jazz musicians growing dissatisfied with bebop, however, and saw its increasingly complex chord changes as hindering creativity.

-In 1953, the pianist George Russell published his Lydian Chromatic Concept of Tonal Organization, which offered an alternative to improvisation based on chords.
+In 1953, the composer and theorist George Russell published his Lydian Chromatic Concept of Tonal Organization, which offered an alternative to improvisation based on chords.
 Abandoning the traditional major and minor key relationships, his concept introduced the idea of chord/scale unity and was the first theory to explore the vertical relationship between chords and scales.
 These insights helped lead the way to modal jazz.
 Influenced by Russell's ideas, Davis implemented his first modal composition with the title track of his studio album Milestones (1958).
 Satisfied with the results, Davis prepared an entire album based on modality.
-Evans, who had studied with Russell but had left the Davis group to pursue his career, was drafted back into the project.
+Evans, who had studied and recorded with Russell but had left the Davis group to pursue his own career, was drafted back into the project.